ethpandaops/cartographoor/README.md

-# Network Status
+# Cartographoor

 A service that discovers active networks in the ethpandaops ecosystem.

 ## Overview

-Network Status is a Go application that periodically scans and discovers active Ethereum networks maintained by the ethpandaops team.
+Cartographoor is a Go application that periodically scans and discovers active Ethereum networks maintained by the ethpandaops team.
 It aggregates network information and uploads it to S3 as a structured JSON file, making it easier to maintain an up-to-date view of available networks.

 ## Features